 Linking to Audio/Visual Content from the Web in Your Canvas Course

-When you link to content on the Web you don’t copy it and distribute it via Canvas.
-You put HTML code into your Canvas course that links to the content.
-No copy of the YouTube video is being stored on your server (only the HTML code for the embedded video is stored).
-The video stays on and is streamed from YouTube’s servers.
-That makes the embedded YouTube video essentially indistinguishable from the in-line image links that are used all over the Web.
-YouTube’s standard license requires you to use a link or embed the code for the videos on its servers.
+Rather, the html code of an embed link connects to an external website’s server and requests that the server begin streaming a particular video or audio file.
+Because the code of an embed link does not copy or download files, it is—in a legal sense—virtually indistinguishable from the in-line links that are used all over the web.
+No copy of the content is being stored on your server (only the HTML code for the embedded video is stored).
+The video stays on and is streamed from the external website’s servers.
+YouTube’s standard license, for example, requires you to use a link or embed the code for the videos on its servers.
 Copying or redistributing the content is a violation of the license.

 Because the actual transfer of a file between computers must occur, merely providing a “link” to a site containing copyrighted material does not constitute direct infringement of a holder’s distribution right.
 See id.; see also Arista Records, Inc. v.
 MP3Board, Inc., No. 00 CIV.
 4660, 2002 WL 1997918, at *4 (S.D.N.Y.
 Aug.29, 2002) (linking to content does not implicate distribution right and thus, does not give rise to liability for direct copyright infringement); In re Aimster Copyright Litig., 334 F.3d 643, 646–47 (7th Cir.2003); Ticketmaster Corp. v.
 Tickets.Com, Inc., No. CV 99–7654 HLH (BQRX), 2000 WL 525390, at *2 (C.D.Cal.
 Mar.27, 2000); Online Policy Grp. v.
 Diebold, Inc., 337 F.Supp.2d 1195, 1202 (N.D.Cal.2004) (“Although hyperlinking per se does not constitute direct copyright infringement because there is no copying, in some instances there may be a tenable claim of contributory infringement or vicarious liability.”) (internal citation omitted).